 [54]Mononychellus tanajoa may be first found on the underside of young leaves of the upper third of the cassava canopy (Yaninek et al., 1989).
 With continuous feeding by a growing population of M. tanajoa, damage to the leaf expands to impact all interveinal leaf surfaces.
 Heavily damaged leaves eventually become desiccated and fall.
 As the mite prefers to feed on young leaves in the upper part of the cassava plant, severe damage can lead to shoot defoliation, giving the appearance of a “candlestick” (Figure 1D).

-[55]In addition to plant foliage, M. tanajoa may be found on cassava stem cuttings, packaging, farm machinery, vehicles and tools, farm waste, workers’ clothing, soil, and nearby plants that are in contact with the host.
+[55]In addition to being found on plant foliage, M. tanajoa may also be found on cassava stem cuttings, packaging, farm machinery, vehicles and tools, farm waste, workers’ clothing, soil, and nearby plants that are in contact with the host.
 Because of the small size of M. tanajoa, it is extremely difficult to detect during the early stages of an infestation.

 [56]While host symptoms are seen with the naked eye, all life stages of M. tanajoa require magnification with a hand lens or stereomicroscope.
 The uppermost, recently unfolded, mature leaves are the best to look at for detecting and monitoring M. tanajoa infestations.
 A hand (or head) lens of a minimum of 5× magnification (or preferably 10×) can be used to detect M. tanajoa on leaf surfaces.
 Sampling programmes based on actual counts, classes of densities and binomial (presence/absence) sequential sampling have been developed (Yaninek et al., 1989; Nachman et al., 1993; Onzo et al., 2005).

-[57]In addition to M. tanajoa, other mites co-infest cassava in the Americas (principally several species in the Mononychellus genus) and in Africa (principally Oligonychus gossypii and rarely Tetranychus urticae.
-In Africa, O. gossypii is easily distinguishable from M. tanajoa by its larger size, reddish appearance, and colonization of older leaves – hence the common name “red spider mite”.
-Adult females and males are used for identification with dichotomous keys (Flechtmann and de Queiroz, 2015).
+[57]Other mites co-infest cassava in the Americas (principally several species in the Mononychellus genus) and in Africa (principally Oligonychus gossypii and rarely Tetranychus urticae).
+In Africa, O. gossypii is easily distinguishable from M. tanajoa by its larger size, reddish appearance – hence the common name “red spider mite”.,- and colonization of older leaves.
+Adult females and males are needed for identification with dichotomous keys (Flechtmann and de Queiroz, 2015).

 [58]Mites can be directly collected from leaves with a fine brush (size 0) and put into small tubes containing 70% ethanol or Oudemans’ fluid (5 parts glycerin, 87 parts 70% ethanol, 8 parts glacial acetic acid) for morphological identification, or 95%–100% ethanol for molecular analyses (Walter and Krantz, 2009).